juliankrispel/react-rocket/site/content/post/draft-js-best-practices.md

 series_weight: 6
 ---

-__Disclaimer:__ It's hard to exclude my personal opinion from this blog post, but I'll try as best as I can.
-Please give me feedback, whether you think I'm wrong or you agree with me, or if you want to help submitting a pull request containing some known best practices.
-Also, please join the [draft.js slack](https://draftjs.herokuapp.com/) or the [reactiflux](https://www.reactiflux.com) __draft-js__ channel, there's usually some great, friendly people just like you, who want to figure stuff out and improve things!
+__Disclaimer:__ It's hard to exclude my personal opinion from this blog post, but I'll try as best I can.
+Please give me feedback, whether you think I'm wrong or you agree with me, or if you want to help submitting a pull request to the draft.js docs containing some known best practices.

 Doing work for clients on draft.js apps in production and also talking to people on community chat I've seen myself and other people make the same mistakes.
 So I figured it's time to start writing down what I have learnt so far, with the hope of helping others.